SquadcastHub/squadcasthub.github.io/pages/mydoc/cisco_meraki.md

 folder: mydoc
 ---

-Cisco Meraki is a suite of internet-managed network solutions that enables a single source of management over locations, infrastructure, and devices.
+[Cisco Meraki](https://meraki.cisco.com/) is a suite of internet-managed network solutions that enables a single source of management over locations, infrastructure, and devices.
+Meraki Webhooks provide a new way to subscribe to alerts sent from Meraki Cloud when an events occur.

-Meraki Webhooks are a powerful and lightweight new way to subscribe to alerts sent from the Meraki Cloud when an event occurs.
-These include a JSON formatted message and are sent to a unique URL where they can be processed, stored or used to trigger powerful automations.
+Route detailed alerts from Cisco Meraki to the right users in Squadcast.

 ## Using Cisco Meraki as an Alert Source